weswilson13/didactic-octo-robot/Documentation/NetworkShutdown.md

 # ![NNPTC Logo][NNPTCLogo] NNPTC Network Shutdown

-*NOTE 1: Preferentially use the Administrators credentials for all logins.
-If necessary, breakglass credentials can be retrieved from Thycotic Secret Server (while it is available) or the breakglass password book.
-Breakglass credentials will be denoted with an alphanumeric code in superscript that can be matched to the credential in Secret Server (or book) for ease of reference*
+*NOTE 1: Preferentially use the Administrator's credentials for all logins.
+If necessary, break glass credentials can be retrieved from Thycotic Secret Server (while it is available) or the break glass password book.
+Throughout this document, break glass credentials will be denoted with an alphanumeric code in superscript that can be matched to the credential in Secret Server (or book) for ease of reference*

 *NOTE 2: Many of the shutdown commands issued in this procedure can be executed remotely.
 If the Administrator intends on using this method, it is recommended to establish a remote desktop session with the File cluster *owner* node (**NNPTC1FS10**).
 Reference* `Z:\Shared\NNPTC\W_Drives\ISD\scripts\Dahl\ShutdownForPowerOutage.txt` *for these commands.*